Taiwoogbonyomi/yoga-wellness/README.md

 To maximize compatibility, I converted the original Jpg images to a Webp file using Pixelied.
 This, in my opinion, should cover all feasible accepted file types across all platforms.

-The favicon was generated in Pixabay and exported as.ico files for compatibility.
+The favicon was generated from images downloaded from pixabay and exported as.ico files for compatibility.